-the trees stretch long shadows moonlight cowls across the sleeping forest floor darkness upon darkness we mistake one for light but there is not enough light to call this shape owl to call this shape fox only the whispering feathers stir the still air furred feet bend dewed grass our eyes are empty our ears fill our heads with visions of teeth and talons the stones are silent prophets bone-white and waiting this sadness a sky heavy with clouds a bough burdened with snow your tongue bends to touch the frozen earth the tracks of small animals have led you into this sheltered place you kill and roast their bodies over a slow, green fire when your belly is full you suck marrow from thin bones warm icicles in your mouth now, perhaps, you can say how memory lives in the bones how it is possible to swallow the life of things to speak from this quiet center hanging bones i have hung hollow bones with strands of braided hair in the branches of dark trees the winds voice a song beneath the stars bones of my people hair of my head the moon brings her lantern to witness shadows spinning into dances stone gathering stones have gathered in circles on moon-lit hilltops with bowed heads they meditate upon the things stones know deep in forested valleys there is singing and dancing wind and shadows honour these gathered stones the uranium leaking from port radium and rayrock mines is killing us...
+the trees stretch long shadows moonlight cowls across the sleeping forest floor darkness upon darkness we mistake one for light but there is not enough light to call this shape owl to call this shape fox only the whispering feathers stir the still air furred feet bend dewed grass our eyes are empty our ears fill our heads with visions of teeth and talons the stones are silent prophets bone-white and waiting this sadness a sky heavy with clouds a bough burdened with snow your tongue bends to touch the frozen earth the tracks of small animals have led you into this sheltered place you kill and roast their bodies over a slow, green fire when your belly is full you suck marrow from thin bones warm icicles in your mouth now, perhaps, you can say how memory lives in the bones how it is possible to swallow the life of things to speak from this quiet center hanging bones i have hung hollow bones with strands of braided hair in the branches of dark trees the winds voice a song beneath the stars bones of my people hair of my head the moon brings her lantern to witness shadows spinning into dances in early morning light mosses and fallen leaves stir imperceptibly the bones cry out: rise, rise with the dawn be flesh upon our cold, white bodies we are not tired we will carry you we will carry you far stone gathering stones have gathered in circles on moon-lit hilltops with bowed heads they meditate upon the things stones know deep in forested valleys there is singing and dancing wind and shadows honour these gathered stones the stones inhale ten thousand days the stones exhale ten thousand suns into stone-sized indentations in the earth if we wait this long will they guardians of beetle and worm speak the secrets of mountain and bone?

+the uranium leaking from port radium and rayrock mines is killing us...